jhudsl/tidyversecourse/docs/04-dataviz.md

 To answer the question:

-> Is there a relationship between healthcare coverage and healthcare spending in the United States?
+> Is there a relationship between health care coverage and health care spending in the United States?

 We'll have to visualize coverage and spending data across the United States.